Code-Institute-Submissions/jamitag-The-Bike-People_DecResub/README.md

 - I also used a Hero image on each of my pages with parallels to Love Running.
 - I got influence for my servicing details from both of these businesses [Harts](https://harts-cyclery.co.uk/servicing) & [Evans](https://www.evanscycles.com/book-a-service).
+- I was able to fix the horizontal scrolling issue by identifying elements with too much margin or padding which seemed to resolve the issue.
+To be certain no more horizontal scrolling would occur I applied the "overflow-x: hidden" attribute to the body.
+This was found in the following [link](https://www.w3schools.com/howto/howto_css_hide_scrollbars.asp).

 ### Media